xwp/wp-widget-customizer/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Edit sidebar widgets in the Theme Customizer.
-Adds a section for each sidebar and a control for each widget.
+Edit widgets and preview changes in Theme Customizer, with a control for each widget form in sections added for each sidebar rendered in the preview.

 == Description ==